What being the wife of a Pastor has taught me about worship

 I remember that God sees my husband and he sees all of his best attempts at pastoring as filthy rags.
 God then looks at Jesus and His perfect pastoring, and then Jesus, my husband's lawyer, sitting at the right hand of His father says, "He has my record of perfect righteousness." and God is satisfied.
 He is like a proud daddy.
 He is satisfied with Rob because of Jesus.
 I remember that my standard for righteousness doesn't meet God's perfection and I am thankful that my husband can preach the Word, believe it, and live it at all because of Jesus.

-When I remember our sin and remember Jesus, my heart no longer feels wronged.
-I feel thankful.
-I know that we undeserving of love.
+When I remember our sin and remember Jesus, my heart begins to beat with thankfulness.
+I know that we are undeserving of love.
 I am far worse than I would like to believe.
 Now, as I pass those people on Sunday morning, as I hear the whispers, see the folded arms, hear how they are speaking of us in their circles, my heart is flooded with remembrance.
 I have communion right there.
-My darkest.
+He loves me with steadfastness.
 My desire for people to like my husband, appreciate him, and follow him is what Jesus died for.
-It is ugly sin.
-The sin of pride and arrogance and the idolatry of self-love.
+The sin of pride and arrogance and the idolatry of self-love are my biggest problems.
 When I see myself for how I truly am, there isn't any room left to judge anyone else.
-What's left in my heart is thankfulness.
+What's left in my heart is just thankfulness.
 Jesus knew my idolatry and died for the punishment it deserved.
 He was raised victorious and my position is with Him.
 My sin was left in that borrowed tomb and left there.
-Now, instead of the delusion that Rob and I are deserving of nothing less than admiration and glory, I remember I deserve death.
+Now, instead of the delusion that Rob and I are deserving of admiration and glory, I remember I deserve death.
 I am flooded with a compassion and a mercy for the Church that is not coming from me because the truth is that we are the same.
 My husband, for all of his wonderful qualities, does not deserve their love.
 He deserves hell.
 And the desire for justice for him has not been answered, praise God.
-Jesus took what my husband deserved.
-Wrath and Hell.
-We all stand guilty and at the mercy of God.

 The Church is here to make Jesus beautiful, not me.
 He is the Savior.
 If I am looking for people to acknowledge my worth then I am preaching to myself that what God thinks of me isn't enough.
 Each thought must be made obedient to Christ.
 Each thought must go through the grid of the gospel.